 Research results

-Changes in ST-T were the most common (59%) which indicate myocardial infarction or localized myocarditis.
-21.1% showed fragmented QRS and prolonged QTc indicative of myocardial injury.
+Changes in ST-T were the most common (59%), which indicate myocardial infarction or localized myocarditis.
+And 21.1% showed fragmented QRS and prolonged QTc indicative of myocardial injury.
 Atrioventricular block (AVB) was found in 9.3% of patients.

 Research conclusions

 Among patients who expired from COVID-19, ST-T changes are the most common which heralds myocardial damage.
-Conduction disturbances like AVBs also have an important presence and are associated with myocardial damage.
+Conduction disturbances like AVBs are also important findings and are associated with myocardial damage.

 Research perspectives